purdue-cs193-fall-2019/homework-1-unnatisinghh/index.md

 # Unnati's First CS 193 Homework

-- I like the fact that there is a CS 193 Jams playlist!
+- **Reason 1** I like the fact that there is a CS 193 Jams playlist!
 It makes me look forward to class every Tuesday.
-- I like the way Nicole and CJ teach.
+- **Reason 2** I like the way Nicole and CJ teach.
-- I like the colorful powerpoints that are presented in class.
+- **Reason 3** I like the colorful powerpoints that are presented in class.

-1. Numbered
-2. Lists

 **Bold** and _Italic_ and `Code` text